pdwaggoner/pdwaggoner.github.io/README.md

 #### >> American Statistical Association Portfolio Project

-A side project I am passionate about is the Portfolio Project, which is a technology resource from the *American Statistical Association* Committee on Career Development (CCD).
+On the side, I am excited about the `Portfolio Project`, which is a technology resource from the *American Statistical Association* Committee on Career Development (CCD).

 I built, maintain, and occasionally post at the CCD's [Portfolio Project blog](https://ccdportfolio.netlify.app/){:target="_blank"}.